Jeiwan/uniswapv3-book/content/docs/milestone_3/flash-loans.md

 ## Flash Loans

-Both Uniswap V2 and V3 implement flash loans: an unlimited and uncollateralized loan that must be repaid in the same transaction.
-Pools are basically giving caller an arbitrary amount of tokens that caller requests, but, by the end of the call, caller must return the full amount plus fee.
+Both Uniswap V2 and V3 implement flash loans: unlimited and uncollateralized loans that must be repaid in the same transaction.
+Pools basically give users arbitrary amounts of tokens that they request, but, by the end of the call, the amounts must be repaid, with a small fee on top.

 The fact that flash loans must be repaid in the same transaction means that flash loans cannot be taken by regular users: as a user, you cannot program custom logic in transactions.
 Flash loans can only be taken and repaid by smart contracts.